 Even soy sauce was only introduced in the last century or so.
 It is a Chinese invention that the Japanese seem to have perfected—as they do many things nowadays—but it is one example of the many things that came over in the past few hundred years.

 Sapporo’s a great beer, but it is influenced by German people.
 And influences go both ways.
 You may be surprised to learn the Japanese are now the nation on earth with the highest per capita consumption of mayonnaise.
-Japan’s a very different, very rapidly changing place today, especially in terms of food.
+Japan’s culture is a very different, very rapidly changing place today, especially in terms of food.

 The most important of these is rice, which only arrived in Japan at the end of the Neolithic Period, about 2,400 years ago with immigrants that came from the mainland.

 Traditional Japan, during the era of the Shoguns; the Edo Period, from 1603–1867.
 But first, some background so you don’t get the impression that Japan was always so isolated.

 Many of Japan’s cultural and even culinary traditions came from China and from Korea especially.
 The most important of these is rice, which only arrived in Japan at the end of the Neolithic Period, about 2,400 years ago, with immigrants that came from the mainland.